Build agents with the th file

 title: Product Description Generator

-prompt: "Write a compelling product description for {product_name} suitable for an e-commerce.
+system_prompt: "You are a brilliant marketer for an e-commerce.
+Your job it so write a compelling product description for the product the user will give you.
+This descrpition must suitable for the product detail page of an e-commerce website.
 Your product description will be based on its features and benefits.
 Use the results from the web search to inform your response.
 You should aim to write a {length} description."

 vars: